CastroForGeorgia/GA-5/content/_campaign/campaign-hq/policy-lab/README.md

+---
+layout: page
+title: "Policy Lab | Andres Castro Campaign"
+description: "Collaborative policy development for housing justice, healthcare for all, and economic dignity.
+Draft, refine, and approve proposals through transparent community engagement."
+---

 # 🧪 Policy Lab

 This is the collaborative engine room for campaign policy development.
-Here, we draft, refine, and approve proposals across our campaign’s three North Stars:
+Here, we draft, refine, and approve proposals across our campaign's three North Stars:

 - 🏘️ Housing Justice
 - 🏥 Healthcare for All
-- 💼 Economic Dignity & Workers’ Rights
+- 💼 Economic Dignity & Workers' Rights

 Every folder is open.
 Every proposal is visible.
 We write and debate policy the same way we intend to govern—with the people.